Skip to content

 London · UK-wide · WC2N 4ES Reg 327927 Registered charity Official website Charity Commission register

-BRITISH YOUTH OPERA is a registered charity (no. 327927) working in children & youth across the United Kingdom.
-Its latest Charity Commission filing directs 75% of spending to charitable activities, holding roughly 1 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+British Youth Opera is a registered charity (no. 327927) working in arts & culture across the United Kingdom.
+Its latest Charity Commission filing directs 76% of spending to charitable activities, holding roughly 1 month of reserves, and files its annual accounts on time.
+Reported income has been growing (≈13% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: BRITISH YOUTH OPERA scores 69 out of 100 (2 stars).
-75% average program spend (3-year average).
+In short: BRITISH YOUTH OPERA scores 62 out of 100 (3 stars).
+76% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-BRITISH YOUTH OPERA has a Clarity Score of 69 out of 100 on CharityCompare (2 stars, Needs improvement).
+British Youth Opera has a Clarity Score of 62 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 327927.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £189k, with 75% of expenditure on charitable activities.
+Primary cause area: Arts & culture.
+Latest accounts year 2024: total income £312k, with 76% of expenditure on charitable activities.
 Accounts filing: up to date.
-Reserves: approximately 1 months of operating costs.
+Reserves: approximately 1 month of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .